 REVIEW: If you think you have seen a modern staging of an opera, well, you have seen nothing.
 This 'Figaro 90210', presented at the 'Duke on 42nd', is by far the best opera adaption ever created.
 You wouldn't find a better suited opera, written 230 years ago, to be adapted in year 2016 than the Marrigae of Figaro.
 Remember that Mozart was considered as a modern composer (one of the first Pop star!) by his contemporaries.
 The Nozze di Figaro (Mariage of Figaro) opera is incredibly well adapted in a modern setting.
 The libretto, by Vid Guerrerio, is brilliant and directed by Melissa Crespo.
-Mr Guerrerio has a pen who sweats of intelligence, humor and creativity.
-It's well safe to say that Mozart and him would have been writting partners.
+Mr. Guerrerio has a pen that sweats of intelligence, humor, and creativity.
+It's safe to say that Mozart and he would have been writing partners.
 We can also appreciate the subtitles so nobody can miss one single word of this splendid adaptation.
-Mrs Crespo understood how to combine comedy, opera and theater making it entertaining for the ones who know the opera perfectly and the new comers.
+Mrs. Crespo understood how to combine comedy, opera, and theater making it entertaining for the ones who knew the opera perfectly and the newcomers.
 If Mozart had lived today, he would have written it that way.
 There are no questions about it.
-The singers are all very talented and not only as vocally but as actors as well.
+The singers are all very talented not only vocally but as actors as well.
 To be noted is Jose Adan Perez starring as Figaro.
-Mr Perez shows a perfect baritone technique and in the same time is delivering a great acting performance.
+Mr. Perez shows a perfect baritone technique and at the same time delivering a great acting performance.
 No wonder that Placido Domingo saw in him this unique timbre and resonance.
 One of the other great talent is Samarie Alicea who is a true blessing on the stage.
 She has a sun shining in her voice and is a very strong actress delivering her entertaining comedy skills.
 A great Cecilia Bartoli with a Latino flavor characterizes this fantastic singer.
 For the rest of the cast: Luke Scott portrays a fabulous Almaviva, Raquel Suarez-Groen is a perfect Countess, Dwayne A. Washington is hilarious and provides a pretty R&B singing perfectly adapted with Mozart (you'll need to see it to believe it).
 All the rest of the cast are perfect in their roles, or perhaps they made it so well that we feel that Mozart has written those roles for them: Emma Grimsley, Sahoko Sato Timpone, Ethan Herschenfeld, Lori Mirabal, Michael Kuhn and David Castillo.
 The orchestra was perfectly conducted by Raphael Fusco who also played the piano.
 He managed to keep a score well balanced, precise and joyful while keeping a modern rythm to fit this first class adaptation.
 This Sold Out Premiere ended up with a well deserved standing ovation (with an audience of all ages) and encored with a message of peace.
 If Mozart had been in the audience, he would have been delighted and honored to see his work and legacy being performed with so much passion, talent, intelligence and creativity.
 This unique production is playing until April 3rd.
 Sell your house if you have to or quit your job if you can't find time, but GO TO SEE THIS SHOW!

 Echoing current presidential candidates’ contentious views on immigration, the opera ¡Figaro!
 (90210) brings the debate over immigration reform and income equality center stage beginning Saturday, March 19th at The Duke on 42nd Street, a New 42nd Street® project (229 West 42nd Street).
 After highly acclaimed concert performances in 2013, and a sold-out run with LA Opera in January 2015, ¡Figaro!
 (90210) will make its New York stage premiere opening Thursday, March 24th for a limited engagement through Sunday, April 3rd.
 This adaptation of Mozart’s The Marriage of Figaro blends the original score with a new English (and Spanglish) libretto by Vid Guerrerio and recasts the title character and his fiancée Susanna as undocumented workers in a mansion of a Beverly Hills real estate mogul and his actress wife.
 Melissa Crespo directs with music direction by Raphael Fusco.